Patrick Gilmore

 Patrick Sarsfield Gilmore (December 25, 1829 – September 24, 1892) was an Irish-born American composer and military bandmaster who lived and worked in the United States after 1848.
 While serving in the Union Army during the U.S. Civil War, Gilmore wrote the lyrics to the song "When Johnny Comes Marching Home".
 This was published under the pseudonym Louis Lambert in September 1863.

-Life and career
+Early life

 Gilmore was born in Ballygar, County Galway.
 He started his music career at age fifteen, and spent time in Canada with an English band.

+Career

 He settled in Boston, Massachusetts in 1848, becoming leader of the Suffolk, Boston Brigade, and Salem bands in swift succession.
 He also worked in the Boston music store of John P. Ordway, performing as a member of "Ordway's Aeolians", a blackface minstrel group, with whom he played tambourine.
 With the Salem Band, Gilmore performed at the 1857 inauguration of President James Buchanan.